-The Building Inspection Department and the Planning Department will only be open to the general public, for dropping off plans within the lobby with limited interaction, from 8 AM to noon, Monday through Friday.
+The Planning Department will only be open to the general public, for dropping off plans within the lobby with limited interaction, from 8 AM to noon, Monday through Friday.
 During this time, Staff will be available during business hours to assist customers by email and phone.
 Customers wishing to submit permits for review will be encouraged to email or send through regular mail service, or submit to the Citizen Self Service Portal for staff review.

 • Inspections and servicing of existing permits will continue on a fairly regular schedule although some additional delays may be anticipated based on staffing levels moving forward.

 • Certificate of Appropriateness applications will continue to be accepted and processed for staff level review compliant projects.
 Applications will be accepted for Historic Preservation Commission hearings under the regular submission deadlines with 4 PM for digital submission with paper copies required by noon on the following day in order to be placed on an ageanda.
 The hearings will continue to be held using a digital meeting platform and allow public comment via email or voice message submission ahead of the meeting, or video comment from the auditorium at 120 W. Dougherty Street on the day of the hearing and following safe distancing measures.

 • Planning Commission meetings will be held via a WebEx online meeting platform, which will be broadcast on YouTube.
 Members of the public may provide emailed comments at email@example.com prior to 12:00 noon the day before the meeting.
 Members of the public may also address the Planning Commission via electronic communication provided in the auditorium at 120 W. Dougherty Street, subject to safe distancing measures during the meeting.

 |Application Type||New Fee Amount|